 Knowing the pathophysiology is necessary for people in the medical field.
 This field helps in taking care of patients suffering from chronic diseases.
 Knowing the pathophysiology will assist the caretaker in reducing the symptoms of the disease and improve the patient’s quality of life.

-This is a neurological disorder that results from the increased loss of dopamine in the brain; the death of dopaminergic neurons is the cause.
-Why this neural death happens, the researchers are not completely sure, but they think the following reasons have a close relation to this neural degeneration.
-On is the development of Lewy bodies in the brain, these cause dementia, because the displace the brain cells from their place hence disrupting the consistency of the neural structure.
-The second reason is a slow degeneration of the cells and slows down of regeneration of cells.
+Parkinson’s is a neurological disorder that results from the increased loss of dopamine in the brain; the death of dopaminergic neurons is the cause.
+The researchers are not completely sure why this neural death happens, but they think the following reasons are closely related to this neural degeneration.
+One is the development of Lewy bodies in the brain.
+These cause dementia because they displace the brain cells from their place, disrupting the neural structure’s consistency.
+The second reason is a slow degeneration of the cells and a slowing down of regeneration of cells.

 It is one of the most commonly heard about diseases.
 The causes of eventual heart failure are decreased in the efficacy of heart muscles because of damage or continuous stress.
 The number one cause of heart failure is hypertension because of which force of contraction to pump blood increases, causing stress on the heart.
 Another possible reason for heart failure is a mitochondrial infraction, meaning the heart tissue is starved of oxygen and start to die.

 Throughout the year, our writers feature fresh, in-depth, and relevant information for our audience of 40,000+ healthcare leaders and professionals.
 As a healthcare business publication, we cover and cherish our relationship with the entire health care industry including administrators, nurses, physicians, physical therapists, pharmacists, and more.
 We cover a broad spectrum from hospitals to medical offices to outpatient services to eye surgery centers to university settings.
 We focus on rehabilitation, nursing homes, home care, hospice as well as men’s health, women’s heath, and pediatrics.